 - 20. A student must have gained passes in modules taught in the University worth at least 120 credits in order to be eligible for the award of any degree or qualification. - 21.
-A graduating student who, over a minimum period of one year of full-time study, or the equivalent period of part-time study, has gained passes in modules taught in the University, worth 120 credits shall be eligible for the award of a Certificate of Higher Education. - 22.
-A student who, over a minimum period of two years of full-time study, or the equivalent period of part-time study, has gained 240 credits in modules taught in the University, of which at least 80 are in Second level modules, shall be eligible for the award of a Diploma of Higher Education. - 23.
-A student who, over a minimum period of three years of full-time study or the equivalent period of part-time study, has gained 360 credits, of which at least 120 are in Second or Honours level modules and has fulfilled such other requirements prescribed in the Regulations for the M.A., M.Theol., or B.Sc., shall be eligible for the award of a General Degree. - 24.
+A graduating student who, over a minimum period of one year of full-time study, has gained passes in modules worth 120 credits shall be eligible for the award of a Certificate of Higher Education. - 22.
+A student who, over a minimum period of two years of full-time study, has gained 240 credits, of which at least 80 are in Second level modules, shall be eligible for the award of a Diploma of Higher Education. - 23.
+A student who, over a minimum period of three years of full-time study or four years of part-time study, has gained 320 credits, of which at least 120 are in Second or Honours level modules and has fulfilled such other requirements prescribed in the Regulations for the M.A., M.Theol., or B.Sc., shall be eligible for the award of a General Degree. - 24.
 The General degree may be awarded with Distinction to a candidate who fulfils the conditions for the award of the degree and gains passes in modules worth at least 120 credits at Distinction Level or at least 200 credits at Distinction and Merit Levels, at least 40 credits of which are in Second or Honours level modules, and at least 20 credits of which are at Distinction Level. - 25.
 A student who, over a minimum period of three years of full-time study, has gained 360 credits, of which at least 90 are in Honours level modules completed as part of an approved Honours degree programme, shall be eligible for the award of a Special degree. - 26.
 The Special degree may be awarded with Distinction to a candidate who fulfils the award for the degree and gains passes in modules worth at least 160 credits at Distinction Level or 240 credits at Distinction and Merit Levels, of which at least 40 credits are in Honours level modules and at least one Honours level module is passed at Distinction Level. - 27.
-A student who, over a minimum period of four years of full-time study, has gained 480 credits, of which at least 240 credits were gained during an approved two year Honours programme involving Honours modules worth at least 210 credits, and has satisfied the appropriate Board(s) of Examiners, shall be eligible for the award of an Honours degree in the subject(s) of that Honours programme. - 28.
-A student who, over a minimum period of four years of full-time study, has gained 540 credits, of which at least 300 credits were gained during an approved two year Master in Science programme involving Honours modules worth at least 300 credits, and has satisfied the appropriate Board(s) of Examiners, shall be eligible for the award of a Master in Science degree with Honours in the subject(s) of that programme.
+A student who, over a minimum period of four years of full-time study, has gained 480 credits, of which at least 240 credits were gained during an approved two year Honours programme involving Honours modules worth at least 210 credits, and has satisfied the appropriate Board(s) of Examiners, shall be eligible for the award of an Honours degree in the subject(s) of that Honours programme.